frt03/frt03.github.io/_pages/about.md

 ---
 <span style="font-size: 80%;">

-I am a research scientist at Google DeepMind, Japan, working mainly on LLM agents and alignment for diffusion models.
+I am a research scientist at Google DeepMind, Japan, working mainly on multimodal AI agents and alignment for diffusion models.
-I am also a Ph.D. student in Technology Management for Innovation at The University of Tokyo, advised by [Yutaka Matsuo](http://ymatsuo.com/).
-I received BEng and MEng at The University of Tokyo and was closely mentored by [Shixiang Shane Gu](https://sites.google.com/view/gugurus/home).
+I received Ph.D. at The University of Tokyo, advised by [Yutaka Matsuo](http://ymatsuo.com/).
+I also received BEng and MEng at The University of Tokyo, advised by Yutaka Matsuo and closely collaborated with [Shixiang Shane Gu](https://sites.google.com/view/gugurus/home).
 I was a Student Researcher at Google DeepMind, hosted by [Heiga Zen](https://scholar.google.com/citations?user=z3IRvDwAAAAJ) and [Izzeddin Gur](https://scholar.google.com/citations?user=qS_ugJAAAAAJ).